diku-dk/hpps-e2023-pub/material/5-e-1/README.md

 These exercises are contained in two parts, a few theory questions and some programming tasks.
-The programming tasks should act a as a good basis for the networking coursework, whilst the theory may be more of an introduction to exam style questions.
+The programming tasks should act as a good basis for the networking coursework.

 ## Practical

 Within this folder you should find three Python files demonstrating some simple network communication.
 The first of these will run a client that will send a message across a network and wait for a response.
 It can be run using the command:

    Python3 client.py

 If you do not run the server first.
 Your client will not work as it has nothing to connect to.
-There are two options or running a server process.
+There are two options for running a server process.
 First is server_socket.py, which uses the socket library to listen for inbound communications and then echo them back.
 It can be started with:

     Python3 server_socket.py ServerName

 Finally is server_socketserver.py.
 This is a more robust server implementation using the socketserver library.
-This library builds upon the socket library to provide robust base implementations for servers and is the defacto library for implementing them in Python.
+This library builds upon the socket library to provide a more robust base implementations for servers and is the defacto library for implementing them in Python.
 If we were limited to using C we would have to stick with using base socket programming, but this can get tedious and is more prone to errors.
 To start server_socketserver.py we can type:

     Python3 server_socketserver.py ServerName

 You can stop the server by hitting Ctrl+C. Note that here we give the server a name.
 This is not necessary for servers usually, but has been provided here as an example of how we can define certain characteristics of out server from command line arguments.

 Your task at this exercise is to familiarise with Python, or brush up on your skills before A4 as it is a Python based network programming task.
 Initially you should investigate server_socket.py.

     1) Start multiple clients each connecting to the same server_socket at the same time.
 You may need to add a delay to the message processing to be able to do this.
 What happens when a message is received before the previous one is completed?
 What effect might this have on server performance?
 What effect would it have on client performance?

 You should now investigate server_socketserver.py.

     2) Add delays in the same manner as before and connect multiple clients.
 What happens here?
-How would This alter performance for the client and server compared to the server_socket?
+How would this alter performance for the client and server compared to the server_socket?

 Continue to investigate server_socketserver.
 Make sure to remove any delaying timers from the last exercise as they will just slow things down unnecessarily for these subsequent parts.

 ### Ping/pong
 Modify the client so that it takes user input from the command line as the messages to send.
 Modify the server so that if it receives a `ping` message, it replies with a `pong`.
 In all other cases the server returns `BAD REQUEST`.